All the Answers

 How much is Camp Souldust?

-Space is limited and pricing is in tiers – in other words, the earlier you sign up, the better your price of entry!
-Full price registration is $700.
-Get more than 20% off ($555) if you are one of the first 55 campers to register, or over 10% off ($625) if you are in the second round of 55 campers.
+Alumni campers get first dibs on bunks, so space is limited.
+Pricing is in tiers – in other words, the earlier you sign up, the better your price of entry!
+2018 full price registration is $725.
+Get $100 off ($625) if you are one of the first 40 campers to register for our open bunks.

 What is included in the ticket price?

 Your price of admission is jam-packed with experiences and goodness.
 Registration includes 3 nights lodging, 9 meals + snacks, a care package of goodies, and the opportunity to participate in daily movement classes, up to 7 soul+play workshops with an amazing lineup of teachers, daily group activities, nightly campfires, and much more.
-At other camps, all this could cost $1000 or more!
+Similar camps charge $1000 or more!
 For further details on what’s included, see the About Camp

 What is the cancellation policy?

-Due to the complexity of organizing an event of this size, registrations in Camp Souldust are non-refundable.
-This includes completing payment on balances due if you signed up with a deposit.
+Due to the complexity of organizing an event of this nature, registrations in Camp Souldust are non-refundable.
+This includes registrations using payment plans.
 In the event Camp is sold out, we may have a waiting list to which tickets can be transferred, but this is not guaranteed.
+If you need to cancel and are unable to transfer (see below), your registration is converted to a scholarship.
+(In other words, we put your registration to good use.)

 Is my ticket transferable?

 Yes!
-Your registration is fully transferable except for the $100 deposit which covers administration.
+Your registration is fully transferable.
 If you find yourself unable to attend, you may transfer the balance – paid or unpaid – to a friend, colleague or family member.
 To arrange a transfer, contact us and let us know you won’t be able to make it (sad face) and your recipient’s full name and email address.
 We’ll send you both a confirmation and collect the remaining registration details from the recipient.

 Being a Camper